+Even a 3 day Iceland visit is enough to make you want to return again and again.
 If you are a lover of the outdoors and love adventure, then Iceland is an absolute must see.
 Then again even if you aren’t into the outdoors Iceland offers one of the most amazing sights and showcases all that is amazing about our planet on one little island.
 You can see glaciers and hike on them, walk behind waterfalls, swim between tectonic plates, miles upon miles of moss-covered lava, geyzers, the list is endless!

 - Top Tips For Visiting The Blue Lagoon

 - How To Find Iceland’s Hidden Pool

 - A Guide To An Awesome adventure on Victoria Falls

 I have experienced exploring Iceland in a campervan, stayed in Airbnbs and Hotels, in addition to exploring and sleeping a campervan in Iceland while taking to the sights on the Ring Road.
 For the best places to stay in Iceland and where to stay in Reykjavik below is a guide to the best areas to stay in the Icelandic capital, Reykjavik including Reykjavik’s best hotels in each area.

 Miðbær – Downtown/Center – 101 Reykjavík